Christopher Ondaatje: Titles, honours and arms

-Ondaatje was made a Knight Bachelor by the Queen in 2003 in her 2003 Birthday Honours for his philanthropy and charitable services to Museums, Galleries and Societies.
-He had previously been made a Commander of the Order of the British Empire in the 2000 Birthday Honours, and is an Officer of the Order of Canada and a Senior Fellow of Massey College.
+Ondaatje was made a Knight Bachelor by Queen Elizabeth II of the United Kingdom in 2003 in her 2003 Birthday Honours for his philanthropy and charitable services to Museums, Galleries and Societies.
+He had previously been made a Commander of the Order of the British Empire in the 2000 Birthday Honours, and was an Officer of the Order of Canada and a Senior Fellow of Massey College.

 He was elected an Honorary Fellow of The Royal Society of Literature in 2003.
 In 2004, he succeeded, by re-assignation, the titles of Earl of Rothes, Lord of Leslie, (Note: In the Baronage of Scotland, a Lord is the second degree rank of baronage nobility but is also always baron.
 Note that for Lords in the Baronage of Scotland a baron is a lord and a lord is a baron and can be used interchangeable or as per the preference of the holder.
 While a Scots baron - that is not a lord - is only ever called baron.)
 (Note: In 2004 Leslie Castle, a splendid baronial mansion converted into a hotel, was sold by David Carnegie Leslie – a member of the Clan Leslie – to Sir Christopher Ondaatje and became a private residence.
-Subsequently, in January of 2018, Leslie Castle changed hands again and was sold to Mr John Andrea, the then new Baron of Leslie.) and Sheriff of Fife in the Baronage of Scotland.
+Subsequently, in January 2018, Leslie Castle changed hands again and was sold to Mr John Andrea, the then new Baron of Leslie.) and Sheriff of Fife in the Baronage of Scotland.

 In 2011, he was made an Honorary Fellow of The Royal Canadian Geographical Society (RCGS) and was awarded its Gold Medal.
 In 2013, the RCGS established a medal in his name – the Sir Christopher Ondaatje Medal for Exploration — which is awarded annually to outstanding Canadian explorers.